Max Weber: The state, politics, and government

-In his view, all historical relationships between rulers and ruled contained these elements, which could be analysed on the basis of this tripartite classification of authority.
+In his view, all authority-based relationships could be classified according to his tripartite classification of authority.
 Charismatic authority was held by individuals who held power through their charisma, meaning that their power originated from extraordinary personal qualities.
 It was unstable, as it resisted institutionalisation and relied on the leader's success.
 Over time, it was forced to be routinised into more structured forms of authority.
-An administrative structure would be formed by the charismatic leader's followers.
+The charismatic leader's followers would create an administrative structure.
 Traditional authority was based on loyalty to preestablished traditions and those who held authority as a result of those traditions.
 For Weber, patriarchalism – the rule by a patriarch over a family – was the most important variety of traditional authority.
 Patrimonialism – a closely related concept to patriarchalism – was a type of traditional authority where rulers treated the government and military as extensions of their households.
 Rational-legal authority relied on bureaucracy and belief in both the legality of the society's rules and the legitimacy of those who held power as a result of those rules.
 Unlike the other types of authority, it developed gradually.
 That was the result of legal systems ability to exist without charismatic individuals or traditions.
+In The City, a portion of Economy and Society on the European city's development in antiquity and the Middle Ages, Weber argued that a unique form of non-legitimate domination arose in medieval European cities that successfully challenged the forms of legitimate domination that had previously prevailed in the medieval world.
+These cities were previously under several different entities' jurisdiction that was removed as they became autonomous.
+That was caused by newer cities being granted privileges and the usurpation of authority in older ones.

 Bureaucracy

 Weber's commentary on societal bureaucratisation is one of the most prominent parts of his work.
 According to him, bureaucracy was the most efficient societal organisation method and the most formally rational system.
 It was necessary for modern society to function and would be difficult to destroy.
 Bureaucratic officials felt superior to non-bureaucrats, had a strong sense of duty, and had fixed salaries that disinclined them to pursue monetary acquisition.
 Bureaucracy was less likely to be found among elected officials.
-Furthermore, Bureaucracy's treatment of all people without regard for individuals suited capitalism well.
 It was also a requirement for both modern capitalism and modern socialism to exist.
+Furthermore, Bureaucracy's impersonal treatment of all people suited capitalism well.
 This depersonalisation related to its increased efficiency.
 Bureaucrats could not openly make arbitrary decisions or base them on personal favours.
 As the most efficient and rational way of organising, bureaucratisation was the key part of rational-legal authority.
 Furthermore, he saw it as the key process in the ongoing rationalisation of Western society.

-Weber listed six characteristics of an ideal type of bureaucracy: